SumoLogic/sumologic-documentation/docs/security/additional-security-features/application-security.md

 To use Sumo Logic for application security, you can use [pre-built apps](#pre-built-apps-for-application-security), or create your own queries.

+## Pre-built apps for application security

+* [Software Development Optimization Solution](/docs/observability/sdo/).
+Solution that includes the [SDO app](/docs/observability/sdo/install-sdo-app-view-dashboards/), which monitors your development pipeline and provides metrics and actionable insights generated automatically from your development tools.
+* [App Development](/docs/integrations/app-development/).
+Apps for platforms and tools that support software development processes, including GitHub, Jenkins, JFrog Artifactory, and Jira, and many others.

 ## About application security

 Application security monitors a company’s software offerings to ensure they are not vulnerable or infiltrated by malicious code at any point in the continuous integration/continuous deployment (CI/CD) process and production cycle.